loganmarchione/loganmarchione.com/content/posts/2023/index.md

 - 256 GB NVMe SSD (PCIe Gen 3 x4 or PCIe Gen 3 x2)
 - 512 GB high-speed NVMe SSD (PCIe Gen 3 x4 or PCIe Gen 3 x2)

-The first option is an eMMC module on a carrier board that fits into a M.2 NVMe slot (eMMC is about half as fast as a SATA SSD).
+The first option is an eMMC module on a carrier board that fits into a M.2 NVMe slot (eMMC is about half-as-fast as a SATA SSD).

 {{< figure src="20230106_002.png" width="100%" alt="steam deck emmc module" attr="Image from The Big Tech Question" attrlink="https://bigtechquestion.com/2022/05/31/hardware/upgrade-ssd-steam-deck/">}}